tantaman/vanilla-fetch/README.md

 > We don't intend to provide support for refreshing specific entries.
 The idea is that you refresh everything, and rely on an additional, backing cache layer — the browser request cache, a mutable data store, etc — to deduplicate requests

-Cache on cache?
+Cache on cache? -->

-This just doesn't sit well with me.

 # Vanilla JS

-I started my career developing thick client [sonar](https://www.britannica.com/technology/sonar) displays in `Java` and `C++`.
+I started my career developing thick clients in `Java` and `C++`.
 Yea, `Java`.
 I'll probably be flamed for being a `Java` dev 🤷‍♂️.
 The `Java` culture is... over abstracted for sure. `Swing` and `AWT` and over-use of listeners and all that were totally convoluted.

 But one thing we never had a problem with was data fetching.
 We relied strictly on language primitives to get all the data needed by the UI and it was always rather simple.